Aniruddha-972001/Apex_ooo_Simulator/Design_Doc/Design_Doc3.md

     - `queue` (IQE[6]): A list of instructions stored in the LSQ

 - Associated Functions:
     - **GetInstruction:** Checks for an instruction in the queue that has all values fulfilled by UPRF/UCRF or forwarded.
 Returns an instruction if it has all available values or else returns NULL.
+This function follows the requirement of issuing the earlier dispatchment of instructions
         - **Arguments:** `void`
         - **Returns:** IQE with all valid register values